 This protocol is also known as IKEv2/IPsec.
-Internet Key Exchange version 2 (IKEv2) is a tunneling protocol, and from its name; used to exchange keys securely.
+Internet Key Exchange version 2 (IKEv2) is a tunneling protocol and, from its name, is used to exchange keys securely.

-For it to be used as a VPN protocol, it needs another protocol for encryption and authentication.
+It needs another protocol for encryption and authentication to be used as a VPN protocol.
 This is why it is paired with IPSec.

 As mentioned earlier (L2TP/IPSec), IPSec offers a secure channel and allows various encryption algorithms.
 Hence, you can get up to 256-bit encryption on this protocol.